Don’t waste another naming opportunity!

 Reasons for naming Art – Why did you name it that?

 I’ve sometimes looked at an artwork, and felt that the experience obtained from visuals alone doesn’t move me as much as the title does.
-The naming or concept of a piece of artwork can be just as important as the visuals.
+Whether, it is literature music or art, the naming, or concept of a piece can be just as important as the completed work.

 Make a Statement